mobbr/mobbr-api-v1/README.md

 ##OUR OPEN-SOURCE CLIENT

 Our own website (the AngularJS browser-client) is available as open-source on /mobbr/mobbr-frontend.
 You can use it to build your own payment website on your own domain.
-In the Mobbr philosophy everybody who adds value, should receive his or her fair share, so it whould only be logical that you include yourself in the recipients / participants of the transactions you facilitate, taking your fair share.
+In the Mobbr philosophy everybody who adds value, should receive his or her fair share, so it would only be logical that you include yourself in the recipients / participants of the transactions you facilitate, taking your fair share.

 ##TEST-API / SANDBOX